bbsoft0/runforjoy/README.md

  * Spark Graphs - (made some fixes to this gem - pull request)
  * Upload Results File (CSV)

+v 0.1.0
+  Optimized gems using gem_bench
+  Upgraded to ruby 2.5.1, rails 5.2

 ## Application Usage
  Make an account - entering your data or use Sign In with Facebook